bliss/hosted-whmcs/README.md

 ## Introduction
 This Dockerfile will build a container image for nginx with php-fpm for running WHMCS.
-It ships with ionCube loader as well as WHMCS itself (v7.0 beta at present).
+It ships with ionCube loader as well as WHMCS itself (v7.0 RC1 at present).
 The image is based on Ubuntu 14.04 and nginx+php-fpm.

 **Note**: You will need a valid [WHMCS license](http://www.whmcs.com) to use WHMCS.